dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. The User is interacting at the AS and wants to use the Client, and provide the Client identity claims and/or authorizations from the AS that the Client has pre-configured.

-2. The AS creates a completion handle and uri representing the identity claims and authorizations to be provided to the Client.
-The AS creates an initiation token containing the AS identifier, the completion handle, and the completion uri.
+2. The AS creates a authorization handle and uri representing the identity claims and authorizations to be provided to the Client.
+The AS creates an initiation token containing the AS identifier, the authorization handle, and the authorization uri.

 3. The AS redirects the User to a URI the Client has configured to accept initiation tokens, passing the initiation token as a query parameters with the name "token".

 4. The Client verifies the initiation token.

-5. The Client makes a completion request per {{CompletionRequest}}.
+5. The Client makes an Authorization Request per {{AuthorizationRequest}}.

-6. The AS responds with a completion response JSON document {{CompletionResponseJSON}} per {{CompletionResponse}}.
+6. The AS responds with an AS Response JSON document {{ASResponseJSON}} per {{ASResponse}}.

 The Client now has the User identity claims and/or authorizations.
 If Client policy permits, the Client can perform JIT provisioning if the User is new to the Client.